SyncfusionExamples/How-to-customize-a-needle-pointer-in-WPF-radial-gauge-SfCircularGauge/README.md

 # How to customize a needle pointer in WPF radial gauge (SfCircularGauge)

-This repository explains how to customize a needle pointer knob in [Syncfusion WPF SfCircularGauge](https://help.syncfusion.com/wpf/radial-gauge/getting-started) control.
+This repository contain sample to customize a needle pointer knob in [Syncfusion WPF SfCircularGauge](https://help.syncfusion.com/wpf/radial-gauge/getting-started) control.

 Please refer the KB through this [link](https://www.syncfusion.com/kb/11929/how-to-customize-a-needle-pointer-knob-in-wpf-radial-gauge-sfcirculargauge).